dtvault/AGKTier2/README.md

+Added (HTML5) - SetClipboardText() and GetClipboardText()

 # AGK Tier2

 A community collaboration repository for AppGameKit Tier 2

 ## Introduction

 AppGameKit is feature packed with over 1,900 commands!
 Even after all these years we still get asked to add a myriad of new features.
-For this reason, we’re creating this community GitHub repository to encourage the more experienced developers within the community to help extend the features of AppGameKit.
+For this reason, weâ€™re creating this community GitHub repository to encourage the more experienced developers within the community to help extend the features of AppGameKit.

 ## Source Code Access